-A committee is a corporate entity tasked with giving the board of directors general and/or particular supervision and recommendations in accordance with the articles of formation, as per Law No. 40 of 2007 on Limited Liability Companies.
-The main duty of independent committees in excellent corporate governance is to keep an eye on the board of directors'

-policies.
-In order to enhance business performance, independent committees oversee operations, manage the business, and set strategy (Fadillah, 2017).
+A committee is a corporate entity tasked with giving the board of directors general and/or particular supervision and recommendations under the articles of formation, as per Law No. 40 of 2007 on Limited Liability Companies.
+The main duty of independent committees in excellent corporate governance is to keep an eye on the board of directors' policies.
+To enhance business performance, independent committees oversee operations, manage the business, and set strategy (Fadillah, 2017).
 According to a study by Sukandar & Rahardja (2014), committees don't significantly affect financial performance (Fadillah, 2017), which supports the previous claim.
 According to other research, committees don't significantly affect the company's financial success (Hartati, 2020).
 Pramudityo & Sofie (2023) also conclude that independent committees have no impact on financial performance, which is consistent with the findings of earlier research.
-Put differently, a number of prior researches suggest that independent committees have little impact on the growth of investments.
+Put differently, many prior researches suggest that independent committees have little impact on the growth of investments.

-H2: The expansion of investments in Indonesian sharia general insurance is not positively impacted by the independent board of commissioners.
+H2: The expansion of investments in Indonesian Sharia general insurance is not positively impacted by the independent board of commissioners.